SocketMobile/windows-capturesdk/README.md

 |                    **S370**                    |   ❌   | ❌  | ✅ | ✅ | ✅ |
 |                    **M963**                    |   ❌   | ❌  | ❌ | ❌ | ✅ |

-Note: Bluetooth LE devices (such as the D600, S550 and S320) support also relies on the Companion version for Windows and Android.
+Note: Bluetooth LE devices (such as the D600, S550 and S320) support also relies on the Companion version.
 For instance, the D600 is not supported by Windows Companion.

 Socket Mobile is a leading innovator of data capture and delivery solutions for enhanced productivity.